HKV-products-services/probabilistic_piping/README.md

 The `pixi.lock` file loads the correct packages and downloads to the `.pixi` file, you can use this environment in developing and resting.

-For questions about how to use this package contact `dupuit@hkv.nl`.
+For questions about how to use this package contact `dupuits@hkv.nl`.